-Businesses or entrepreneurs who want to stay relevant and make profits continuously come with new products, market it and offer values to their audiences.
+Businesses or entrepreneurs who want to stay relevant and make profits continuously come up with new products, market them and offer value to their audiences.

-Product innovation, development, and commercialisation are the analytical procedures of supply chain management through which new products come into the market.
-Before reaching to the commercialization stage, different stages through which a new product need to go are-
+Product innovation, development, and commercialization are the analytical procedures of supply chain management through which new products come into the market.
+Before reaching the commercialization stage, different stages through which a new product need to go are-